ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 ## Tainted store

 You can access the exact fields that are tainted through the `$tainted` store, returned from `superForm`.
-Try modifying the form fields and see how the `$tainted` store reacts:
+When you modify the form fields above you'll see how the `$tainted` store reacts.

 ## Untainting the form

-When the page status changes to something between `200-299`, the form is automatically marked as untainted.
+When a validation result is returned for the form with a status between `200-299`, the form is automatically marked as untainted by setting the `$tainted` store to `undefined`.

 Try that by posting the form with valid values.
 The tainted message should not appear when browsing away from the page.

 ## Disabling the check

-By setting `taintedMessage = null`, the form won't be checked for modifications.
+By setting `taintedMessage = null` in the options, the form won't be checked for modifications.

 <Next section={concepts} />